About the College

 - Special education researchers, currently holding some $23 million dollars in federal grants, are strengthening teaching and learning in public schools for students with disabilities.

 - UF’s P.K.
-Yonge Developmental Research School completed construction in spring 2012 on its new elementary building–part of a total campus revitalization effort that will transform the college’s K-12 lab school in to amodel learning community and technological powerhouse.
+Yonge Developmental Research School has a new 21st century elementary building and is embarking on a total campus revitalization effort that is transforming the college’s K-12 lab school into a model learning community and technological powerhouse.

 - In its quest for national preeminence, UF is investing state Preeminence money in three interdisciplinary projects involving the College of Education–in the strategic areas of early childhood studies, personalized e-learning, and “big data” analysis of national education trends and teaching practices.

 - A shared $10-million grant is helping UF and partnering community groups roll out a statewide school-readiness program for at-risk pre-schoolers, starting in Miami-Dade County.